 The interlinked SEP can be specified using the CHOOSE wildcard

-"seplink/linktopo = ["$,TCP,TCP,est-rel"]".
+"seplink/linktopo = ["$:TCP:TCP:est,rel"]".

 The CHOOSE wildcard matches the TerminationID that the MG assigns in the first Add Command that uses a CHOOSE wildcard in the same action.
 This allows to add a new termination/SEP, and to modify the existing interlinkage topologies (using a modify command) within the same action.